 - The Virulence of the virus

-If all of the above are taken into consideration is it possible that the dog will not become infected and develops the disease but there is a chance of a dog which is exposed to a combination of various conditions becoming susceptible to the disease.
+If all of the above is taken into consideration is it possible that the dog will not become infected and develops the disease but there is a chance of a dog which is exposed to a combination of various conditions becoming susceptible to the disease?

 What are the symptoms of Canine Coronavirus?